marcvanderkamp/enlighten/tutorial2/tutorial2.md

 ![](../tutorial/measurement_wizard.png)

 Zoom in on isopiperitenone (`zoom resname IT9`) and compare the position between wild-type (5LDG) and the E238Y mutant (5ldg_e238y).
 Also compare the position of the (mutated) residue, Glu238 or Tyr238 (both now renumbered as 234).
-You could now compare this to the proposed mechanisms in [Scheme 2](http://onlinelibrary.wiley.com/enhanced/figures/doi/10.1002/ange.201603785#figure-viewer-ange201603785-fig-5002) of [the paper](http://dx.dox.org/10.1002/ange.201603785), and see if the simulations can help you to explain the difference between wild-type IPR and IPR E238Y.
+You could now compare this to the proposed mechanisms in [Scheme 2](http://onlinelibrary.wiley.com/enhanced/figures/doi/10.1002/ange.201603785#figure-viewer-ange201603785-fig-5002) of [the paper](http://dx.doi.org/10.1002/ange.201603785), and see if the simulations can help you to explain the difference between wild-type IPR and IPR E238Y.

+(Note that we simulated NADP+, not NADPH, and simulations were performed with the isopiperitenone substrate only.
+You could further extend this study by using NADPH and re-running simulations with menthone instead of isopiperitenone.)

-For some examples of the use of the analysis tools available as part of AmberTools, please see Tutorial 1, Part 4.
+For some examples of the use of the analysis tools available as part of AmberTools, please see [Tutorial 1](../tutorial1/tutorial1.md), Part 4.

 -----------